 The voices against the proposed Jumbo Glacier Resort are as diverse as the valley itself.
 From the owners of a local heli-skiing operation, to skiers, snowmobilers, Olympians, hunters, environmentalists, business owners, octogenarians and teenagers.
-Thousands of letters have been sent, meetings attended, applications and court cases filed and monitoring camps installed.
+Thousands of letters were sent, meetings attended, applications and court cases filed and monitoring camps installed.

 “The nearest community of Invermere has been consistently opposed to the resort.
 The District of Invermere Resolution in 2003 states, “The District of Invermere has actively sought input from the citizens of Invermere and has received overwhelming and widespread opposition to the proposal, based largely on negative environmental, economic and social concerns.
 Therefore be it resolved that the District of Invermere opposes the Jumbo Glacier Resort proposal…”